Shaunna Hall: 1990s

 Hall and Pat Wilder subsequently founded Bad Dog Play Dead in 1992.
 The all-female ensemble played funk, rock, country and pop songs written largely by Hall and Wilder, and the group reunited Hall and 4 Non Blondes drummer Wanda Day.
-They recorded a demo, engineered and mixed by Garry Crieman at Hyde Street Studios, San Francisco.
-Janis Tanaka played bass on the demo but did not join the group.
-The band played live in San Francisco for several months until the permanent disability of Day in December 1992.
+The band played live in San Francisco for several months until December 1992.

-Hall played as a part of the agro-core hard rock band The Alcohol of Fame (named by studio engineer Garry Crieman) from 1993-95.
+Hall played as a part of the agro-core hard rock band The Alcohol of Fame from 1993 to 1995.
 The group began as an ensemble Hall put together to perform a benefit for Day at the I-Beam in San Francisco in early 1993.
-The band changed line-ups, with the core trio of Hall, Crash and Spingola finally teaming with drummer Becky Wreck from the Lunachicks later that year.
 Their first official performance was at Female Trouble's "The Dykemare Before Christmas" in December 1993.
-With the addition of bassist Erica Liss of MDC in early 1994, the lineup made a six-song demo, Mendocino Demo 1994, and played the New Music Seminar in New York, NY followed by an east coast summer tour in 1994.

-Though Wreck remained on the east Coast, the core trio of Crash, Hall and Spingola returned to San Francisco.
-Drummer Peter French and a series of bass players including Dennis Dismore and the late Warner Harrison joined The Alcohol of Fame in 1995.
-The group recorded a second demo in the spring of 1995 at Gush Studios in Oakland, California.
-Warner announced his departure from the band only weeks after finishing the demo, and the group disbanded.

 In 1996, Hall and Tribe 8, Bay Area queercore pioneers, joined Nirvana, Soundgarden, Joan Jett, The Gits, and others on the Home Alive!
 Compilation.
 The project raised funds and awareness for self-defense education for women in honor of Mia Zapata, the singer of The Gits who was beaten and murdered while walking home.

-Hall appears on Frat Pig and another song from the Tribe 8 CD Fist City on Alternative Tentacles Records.
+Hall appears on the Tribe 8 CD Fist City.
 She co-produced Tribe 8's Role Models for America released in 1998 on Alternative Tentacles.

 Throughout the 1990s, Hall played with the theatrical six-piece group The Eric McFadden Experience.
-In 1998, the group received the SF Weekly Award (Wammies) for Best Americana Band and released Our Revels Now are Ended.
+In 1998, the group received the SF Weekly Award Wammies for Best Americana Band and released Our Revels Now are Ended.
 The CD includes one Hall composition, "Macaroon", which also appeared on an early 4 Non Blondes demo.